Hot | Board Games | Card Games | Chess | Dice Games | Game Aids | Games For Kids | Miniatures | Plush | RPGs | Shirts | War Games | Weird Stuff

 All you need is a deck of cards . . . and maybe a die or two.
 Oh, and some friends!
 (But you've already got those.)

-Hands down, our hottest game continues to be Munchkin.
+Our hottest game for the last decade has been Munchkin.
 Go down in the dungeon.
-Kill everything you see, and take the treasure.
-Be a dwarf, or a cleric, or a cheating elven wizard with the Pantyhose of Giant Strength and the Staff of Napalm!
+Kill everything you see.
+Take all the treasure.
 Backstab your friends and steal their stuff.
 First one to Level 10 wins!

 Illuminati was one of our first hot games, and it continues to be a best-seller!
 First released in 1982, this classic game was upgraded to the full-color deluxe version you see today.
 There have been four supplements – Y2K, Brainwash, Bavarian Fire Drill, and most recently, Mutual Assured Distraction – and one spin-off – Illuminati: Crime Lords.